ensapra/modelical_recruitment/README.md

 # Modelical Recruitment Exercises
-This is a repository containing each of the exercises that where asked by Modelical 2023 for it's recruitment procedure.
+This is a repository containing each of the exercises that were asked by Modelical 2023 for its recruitment procedure.
 Each folder contains the corresponding exercise with a readme.md explaining the exercise and the solution that has been used.